Head's up, there could be affiliate links ahead!

 This is why the theory of “keeping up with the Jones’” is so ludicrous.
 In theory, the Jones’ are investing in what they think adds value to their lives, so why on earth would you compete with their personal interests?
 There is no Jones out there with the same ideals, values, and interests as you, so why look beyond yourself as a measure of what’s important to accumulate?

-If there’s a single message I hope to convey through my work with Funding Happy, it’s that focusing on value-based spending will bring the most joy, satisfaction, and quality of life to anyone who intentionally practices it.
+If there’s a single message I hope to convey through this blog post, it’s that focusing on value-based spending will bring the most joy, satisfaction, and quality of life to anyone who intentionally practices it.

 Leave a Comment